mathewbyrne/ev-tracker/README.md

 Currently the tracker saves after every operation to a file your User directory called `.ev-tracker`.
 This will be a different location depending on your operating system.
+If you would like to use a custom tracker file location, set the `--infile` option before the sub-command.
+See `ev --help` for more information.

-The file itself is in JSON format and therefore is fairly trivial to include in other projects.
+The tracker file is stored as JSON and is fairly trivial to include in other projects, or directly using Javascript.

 ## Issues, Contact etc.
 `ev-tracker` was hacked together very quickly to provide a fairly minimal set